 Gegensteine (“Counter Stones”) near Ballenstedt

-Walking along the ridge, we marveled at the uniqueness of nature and the vegetation.
-At the eastern foot of the counter stones, there is an extensive cave system.
-When by whom and for what purpose these caves were built is unknown.
+As we went along the ridge, we were captivated by the distinctiveness of nature and the lush vegetation.
+At the eastern base of the counter stones, there sprawls an expansive cave system.
+The origins of these caves, including who built them and for what purpose, remain shrouded in mystery.

-The public parking place is near the small counter stone (Kleiner Gegenstein).
-To reach the large counter stone, first, we crossed a small hill and then passed a large field full of wildflowers.
-The short walk was also pleasant.
+The public parking area is situated close to the small counter stone (Kleiner Gegenstein).
+To reach the large counter stone, we crossed a small hill and proceeded through a vast field full of wildflowers.
+The brief walk was equally delightful.

 Travel experience